-My name is Avinash Karn, I go by Avi, I am a plant quantitative geneticist and computational biologist, and digital agriculture and robotics enthusiast; and an amateur astronomer, painter, online blogger, photographer and vivid cook. :)
+My name is Avinash Karn, I go by Avi, I am a plant molecular breeder and computational biologist; and an amateur astronomer, painter, online blogger, photographer and vivid cook. :)

 I obtained my secondary and higher secondary education in my hometown Birgunj, Nepal.
 Next, I came to the United States to earn my Bachelor of Science degree in Agricultural Sciences, specializing in plant genetics at Truman State University, and finally, earned my PhD at the University of Missouri Columbia specializing in plant breeding, genetics and genomics.

 I specialize in plant breeding, statistical genetics and computational biology.
 Currently, I am a post-doctoral computational biologist at Cornell University in Geneva, New York.
 I intend to use my education and training in pursuing a career in a research organization that is involved to improve human nutrition, health and environment for both developed and developing communities.